 When you purchase a bond, you are making a loan to the bond issuer in exchange for the payment of interest and the promise to repay to you the original purchase price of the bond.
 The bond issuer, which may be a corporation or government entity, agrees to certain terms in exchange for your investment.
 The prospectus, also called the offering statement, provides the information you need to know about the corporation and the bond before making an investment decision.
-The Securities Industry and Financial Markets Association recommends a careful reading of the prospectus before purchasing bonds.

 The U.S. Securities and Exchange Commission requires bond issuers to file with the Commission a prospectus for new or proposed bond offerings.
 The prospectus is a formal written offer to sell bonds, which are called debt securities.
 A prospectus provides detailed information about the bond issuer, the terms of the agreement between the bond issuer and the bondholder and details about the characteristics of the bond.
 Investors use the information provided in the prospectus with information from other sources, such as rating agencies, to assess risk and evaluate earnings potential.
-An investor advisor, broker or bond issuer can provide you with the prospectus and other research.
+An investor adviser, broker or bond issuer can provide you with the prospectus and other research.

 The prospectus includes the predetermined interest rate, also is called a coupon rate, which is set at the issuance of fixed-income security bonds.
 The yield or return on your investment is determined by the interest rate and the face value of the bond purchase.
-The legal agreement between the bond issuer and the bondholder includes a schedule for making interest payments to investors, such as the semi-annual payment that are common with corporate bonds, over the life of the bond.
+The legal agreement between the bond issuer and the bondholder includes a schedule for making interest payments to investors, such as the semiannual payments that are common with corporate bonds, over the life of the bond.

 The prospectus provides details about the bond’s maturity date, which determines the length of time you must hold the bond before repayment of the principal.
 The maturity date is the date on which the issuer agrees to pay the bondholder the original purchase price, or principal amount, and the final interest payment.
-The maturity date, which most bonds have, may be short-, medium- or long-term, ranging from one year up to 100 years (Ref 5).
+The maturity date, which most bonds have, may be short-, medium- or long-term, ranging from one year up to 100 years.

 Early Call Provisions